 Now one month of data from the mint certainly cannot be used to extrapolate longer-term trends.
 Mint statistics often vary wildly from one month to the next.
 But it is safe to say retail bullion demand is down significantly, and the shift seems primarily driven by optimism surrounding the Trump economy.

 There is little else to put investors at ease.
 The European Union remains in crisis.
 Geopolitical turmoil still dominates the Middle East.
 Federal debt and deficits look certain to persist.

 The Rhetoric from the Federal Reserve Hasn’t Changed in Years

-Officials there are still telegraphing “gradual” rate hikes with the caveat that rates will likely stay well below historical averages indefinitely.
+Officially, there are still telegraphing “gradual” rate hikes with the caveat that rates will likely stay well below historical averages indefinitely.

 The U.S. retail market is only a small part of global demand.
-And demand for the precious metals from financial market participants as well as well as Asian buyers continues to be relatively strong with prices rising sharply since December.
+And demand for the precious metals from financial market participants as well as Asian buyers continues to be relatively strong with prices rising sharply since December.
 But the recent dip in demand among American retail buyers may represent a final capitulation before the ferocious global bull market resumes.

 Why?
 Because expectations surrounding Trump’s administration represent an extraordinarily high bar.
 Investors will discover the tectonic forces behind eruptions such as the 2008 financial crisis are still at work.
 They are beyond the ability of any president to control.
 Expectations will have to reset lower – perhaps a lot lower.

 That may begin happening soon.
 Congressional Republicans aren’t fully jumping aboard when it comes to Trump’s reforms.
 They won’t even pass the same Obamacare repeal legislation they approved during the prior administration.
 Their actual commitment to ending the federal government’s most recent entitlement program is laid bare for all to see now that there is a president willing to support the repeal.